spack/spack/lib/spack/docs/config_yaml.rst

 Location to cache downloaded tarballs and repositories.
 By default these are stored in ``$spack/var/spack/cache``.
 These are stored indefinitely by default.
-Can be purged with :ref:`spack purge --downloads
+Can be purged with :ref:`spack purge ---downloads
 <cmd-spack-purge>`.

 --------------------